Global behaviour of radially symmetric solutions stable at infinity for gradient systems: Introduction

-A perhaps more surprising feature of system~\cref{syst_higher_dim} is that a formal gradient structure exists not only in the laboratory frame, but also in every frame travelling at constant speed.
-For every $c$ in $\rr^d$, if we consider two functions $(x,t)\mapsto u(x,t)$ and $(y,t)\mapsto v(y,t)$ related by
+An additional and related feature of system \cref{syst_higher_dim} is that a formal gradient structure exists not only in the laboratory frame, but also in every frame travelling at a constant velocity, \cite{Risler_noInvasionCaseHigherSpace_2020}.
+What about radially symmetric solutions of system \cref{syst_rad_sym} with respect to the radial coordinate $r$?
+Let us see this now.